EventStore/documentation/docs/server/v20/server/installation/docker.md

 docker-compose up
 ```

 Check the log messages, after some time the elections process completes and you'd be able to connect to each node using the Admin UI.
-Nodes should be accessible on the loopback address (`127.0.0.1`) over HTTP and TCP, using ports specified below:
+Nodes should be accessible on the loopback address (`127.0.0.1` or `localhost`) over HTTP and TCP, using ports specified below:

 | Node | TCP port | HTTP port |
 | :--- | :------- | :-------- |